 5:05pm: Gets onto Hwy.
 375, at intersection with Groom Lake Road

-5:18pm: Drops off workers under the trees at the Y-intersection of Hwy.
-318 and 375 at Crystal Springs.
-About 10 to 12 workers exit the bus, get into their private vehicles, which are parked under the trees during the day, and head home.
-There are usually four cars parked here: Two head north on Hwy.
-318 towards Hiko, and two head north on US-93 towards Caliente and Pioche.
-The bus continues east to the intersection with US-93
+5:18pm: Drops off workers at the dirt lot in front of the beef jerky place at the intersection of US-93 and Hwy 318.
+About 10 to 12 workers exit the bus, get into their private vehicles, which are parked at the north end of the dirt lot, and head home.
+Some head north on Hwy.
+318 towards Hiko and some head north on US-93 towards Caliente and Pioche.
+The bus continues south on US-93.

 5:25pm: Stops just south of the "R"-Place station in Ash Springs.
 More workers get out, and into their own vehicles.
 The bus continues south.

 5:30pm: Turns right in Alamo, right behind the Chevron gas station.
 Continues straight for three blocks, then turns left and parks in front of the Alamo Court House/Town Hall, where the rest of the workers get out.
 The bus stays there over night and on weekends.

 The white bus, just coming out of the restricted area on Groom Lake Road.
 When it approaches you better get out of the way in a hurry.
 The 35mph speed limit does not seem to apply for its driver.

 The old bus stop, at the Y-intersection of Hwy.
 318 and 375.
 Funny that the workers would exit the bus right at the foot of the ET Highway sign (seen from the back here).
 Their cars were parked in the shade, to the left of the bus.
 This stop is no longer used.
 Instead, the bus now stops at the beef jerky place about 1/2 mile further up the road, at the intersection of US-93 and Hwy 318.
 Photos taken in September 2001.